Fight Club (1999)

 - A car crash happens when a character stops steering and allows the car to careen into oncoming traffic before crashing into a ditch.

-- In one scene, one of the lead characters works at a restaurant to urinate in a customer's food.
+- A man works at a restaurant to urinate in a customer's food.

 - Members of the "fight club" are told to start fights with strangers in public and they do so.